HotPocketHPE/mhguide/README.md

 By moving against the direction of rotation of a head turn, the monster won't be able to follow you as much, creating space.

 > Example: Any Weapon vs. Akantor.
 Akantor's massive body and proclivity for charging makes standing in front of him very hazardous.
-Move against the second part of his head turn to give yourself some breathing room, especially if you are near a wall!
+Move against his head turn to give yourself some breathing room, especially if you are near a wall!

 ### AI Manipulations